dustywhite7/pythonMikkeli/courseSlides/1 - Introduction.md

 - You WILL break things!
 - You CANNOT learn to program by just attending lecture!

-When you're done, submit your notebook through the assignment dropbox in MyCourses
+When you're done, submit your notebook through the assignment dropbox in MyCourses for me to grade